obbardc/pifactory/README.md

 todo list:
- > Get a list of required packages
+* Get a list of required packages
- > Debianize as part of PDK source package
+* Debianize as part of PDK source package
- > guest reboots after grub starts
+* guest reboots after grub starts, although this is not too much of a problem
- > debootstrap option "--variant=minbase" when making images ?
+* debootstrap option "--variant=minbase" when making base images?
- > pifactory_setup makes my computer freak out afterwards :-(
+* pifactory_setup makes my computer freak out afterwards :-(